Can the Police Search My Car in NSW?

 Police powers

-The powers of police to conduct searches are contained under the Law Enforcement (Power and Responsibilities) Act 2002.
+The police’s powers to conduct searches are contained in the Law Enforcement (Power and Responsibilities) Act 2002.
 This act governs the police powers when executing searches of persons, their motor vehicles and their homes.

 Power to request disclosure of driver or passengers of motor vehicles